Monitoring customer churn is crucial for managing your subscription business, but tracking the rate alone is not enough.

 This type of churn is a leak in your revenue stream.
 Involuntary churn occurs when the customer’s payment is not completed for reasons such as:

-- Hard declines happen when a card is reported lost or stolen.
+• Hard declines happen when a customer reports a card as lost or stolen.

 This churn is relatively easier to curb and can be solved by implementing smart dunning workflows.
 Chargebee’s dunning features improved monthly recurring revenue by 35% and reduced churn by 100% for Whiteboard.